 We’ve never celebrated half-birthdays in our family, so this is a randomly new idea.
 It sounds delightful!
 All of our birthday months don’t seem to fit the “criteria” for a half-birthday celebration.
 The main reason why you would celebrate a half-birthday is because your birthday is close to:

 - End of calendar year and end of school year, which means that friends will be on holidays.

-Conversation leans to my 11 year old Oscar.
-The excitement of a half-birthday celebration quickly escalates.
-A speedy let’s-do-the-maths calculation from his birthday date on the 30th August.
+The conversation leans to my 11 year old, Oscar.
+The excitement of a half-birthday celebration for him quickly escalates.
+We do a speedy let’s-do-the-maths calculation from his birthday date on the 30th August.
 Plus 6 months.
 Equals.
 February 30th!
-Hilarious.
 Not even a leap year would fix that.